0xForerunner/pvc-reaper/README.md

 ## Features

-- Continuous reconciliation loop that watches all namespaces
+- Continuous reaping loop that watches all namespaces
 - Configurable storage class and provisioner filters
 - Optional pending pod detection with configurable thresholds
 - Dry-run mode plus structured logging for confidence in production